-- 1) Abide by Robert's Rules of Order in order to facilitate orderly meetings; however, informal meeting procedures may be used at the discretion of the Chair. - 2) A quorum shall consist of a majority (50%+1) of the voting membership of Program Board. - 3) All proxies for Program Board must be approved by a two-thirds (2/3) vote of Program Board - 4) All Program Board meetings shall be facilitated by the Program Board Commissioner, or in their absence, by the Deputy Commissioner.
-In the event that the Deputy Commissioner is not able to chair the meeting, the Commissioner shall appoint a qualified replacement as chair. - 5) Program Board Selection Committee may give preference, if it chooses, to Candidates with previous or present Program Board or other association for the position of Program Board Commissioner. - 6) All financial expenditures must be approved by a majority (50%+1) of the voting membership of Program Board. - 7) No group shall use the name of Program Board for sponsorship or other purpose without the express approval of a majority (50%+1) of Program Board.

-G) Duties and Powers of the Program Board Commissioner:

-- 1) Serve as official representative of A.S.
+- 2) A quorum shall consist of a majority (50%+1) of the voting membership of Program Board. - 3) All proxies for Program Board must be approved by a two-thirds (2/3) vote of Program Board. - 4) All Program Board meetings shall be facilitated by the Program Board Commissioner, or in her/his absence, by the Deputy Commissioner.
+In the event that the Deputy Commissioner is not able to chair the meeting, the Commissioner shall appoint a qualified replacement as chair. - 5) Program Board Selection Committee may give preference, if it chooses, to Candidates with previous or present Program Board or other A.S. experience for the position of Program Board Commissioner. - 6) All financial expenditures must be approved by a majority (50%+1) of the voting membership of Program Board. - 7) No group shall use the name of Program Board for sponsorship or other purpose without the express approval of a majority (50%+1) of Program Board. - G) Duties and Powers of the Program Board Commissioner: - 1) Serve as official representative of A.S.
 Program Board in all campus, system wide, local, state, and federal matters, unless otherwise provided herein; shall be the official spokesperson for the Board. - 2) Facilitate all Program Board meetings. - 3) Hold at least five (5) regularly scheduled office hours per week. - 4) Be responsible for the fiscal management of the entire Board. - 5) Prepare and present to Senate Finance and Business Committee, in conjunction with Program Board, the yearly Program Board budget. - 6) Coordinate the operations of all Program Board Coordinators and assist in solving any programming problems or issues which may arise. - 7) Conduct Program Board phone votes when the action in question must be taken before the next regularly scheduled Board meeting.
-The Commissioner must provide pro and con statements to each voting member when conducting a phone vote.
+The Commissioner must provide pro and con statements to each voting member when conducting a phone vote. - 8) Attend, or send a designate to, at least two (2) Senate meeting per quarter to report on Program Board's activities. - 9) Coordinate all Program Board office activities including, but not limited to, hiring/dismissing of office staff, staff supervision, and staff payroll. - 10) The Commissioner or her/his designate shall be responsible for coordinating the Program Board office during the Summer session, including supervising any paid office staff, and shall coordinate, with the advisor, planning for the upcoming academic year. - 11) Shall meet with each Coordinator at least twice per quarter and shall meet with the Associate Director and the Deputy Commissioner regularly. - 12) Write an in-depth report at the end of each quarter to describe the job-related experiences that he or she faced during that quarter to serve as a guide for future individuals holding the position. - 13) Shall attend all BCC Chair Council Meetings.